Puerto Rico's Hurricane Maria death toll hiked to 2,975

 "Others expressed reluctance to relate deaths to hurricanes due to concern about the subjectivity of this determination and about liability," the report said.

-For the study, the researchers reviewed mortality data, including deaths by age, sex and municipality of residence, from July 2010 to February 2018.
+For the study, the researchers reviewed mortality data from July 2010 to February 2018.
 They also took into account an 8 percent drop in Puerto Rico's population in the six months after the storm, when tens of thousands fled because of the damage.

-However, they did not share details of the methodology, saying those will be released if the study is published in a scientific journal.
+However, they did not share details of their methodology, saying those will be released if the study is published in a scientific journal.

 "We did not cherry-pick, I can promise you," Goldman said.
 "We used very rigorous methodology."